miguelperezenciso/dogrm/README.md

 - -maf: minimum allele frequency required [1e-6]

 - -maxmiss: max percentage of missing values [0]

+**If `maxmiss` is set to a value larger than 0, missing values are replaced by mean frequency.** markers with missing values are not used in computing dominance matrix

 1. To compute genomic additive matrix